 ONU to Host Presidential Scholarship Day

-The Presidential Scholarship Recognition Day kicks off the honor scholarship evaluations that run for three more weekends.
-Last year, the four scholarship events attracted more than 970 students.
+The Presidential Scholarship Recognition Day kicks off the honor scholarship evaluations that run for the next four weekends.
+Last year, the four scholarship events attracted more than 900 students.

-Karen Condeni, ONU’s vice president and dean of enrollment, said, “These scholarship events are exciting opportunities for the exceptional students we have selected and admitted to ONU.
-We look forward to personally meeting the families and awarding significant dollars to many who will benefit from an ONU education.”
+Karen Condeni, ONU's vice president and dean of enrollment said, "These scholarship events are exciting opportunities for the exceptional students we have admitted to ONU.
+We look forward to personally meeting the families and awarding significant dollars to many who will benefit from an ONU education."

 Special recognition of achievement scholarships will also be awarded to students demonstrating outstanding talents and distinctive achievements.

 The Presidential Scholarship Recognition Day begins at 9 a.m. in the Freed Center for the Performing Arts for registration and refreshments.
 Condeni, along with Dr. Kendall L. Baker, Ohio Northern University president, will deliver an opening welcome to prospective parents.
 Dustin Jarrett, assistant director of admissions, will greet prospective students.

 Informational sessions for parents occur while accepted students have their opportunities for the evaluations.
 Current student scholars, faculty, staff and alumni assist in the programs.
 A luncheon then will be held for parents and students in the King-Horn field house, where over 600 individuals are expected to be served.

 Since 1987, Ohio Northern has held these unique annual scholarship recognition days to encourage students to pursue rigorous high school programs and to recognize and reward accomplished students.
 The evaluations include a series of tests, essays and interviews and, in some cases, group challenges.